Tureckiy-zart/TUI/docs/workflows/foundation/COMPONENT_CREATION_PIPELINE.md

 * ❌ Analyze existing code → No existing code to analyze
 * ❌ Apply fixes to existing components → Use 18A for fixes
-* ❌ Create audit reports → No audit report required
+* ❌ Create audit reports → Use 18A for audit reports (this pipeline creates creation reports, not audit reports)
 * ❌ Refactor existing implementations → Use 18A for refactoring
 * ❌ Migrate legacy components → Use 18A for migration
 * ❌ Review existing component quality → Use 18A for review